Chyp-Notic

 Chyp-Notic were a German Eurodance group formed in 1988, who had several hits between 1990 and 1993, including a cover of "Nothing Compares 2 U" and "I Can't Get Enough".

 History

-Vlad Mint, Jan Erik and Walter Bee founded the band in 1988 under the name Toys.
-Two years later, the trio renamed to Chyp-Notic, and landed a recording contract with Coconut Records.
-Mint ended his training as a dental technician, Bee gave up his job as a computer programmer and Erik sold his shares at a nightclub.

 They released their first and best-known single "Nothing Compares 2 U" in 1990.
 This uptempo cover of Sinéad O'Connor's cover of the Prince song reached #16 on the German singles chart.
 The beat is lifted from the Raze song "Break 4 Love".
 After two albums and several successes, including a top 20 placing for the third single "I Can't Get Enough" in 1991, the band broke up in 1994.